LulzimTafaj/blockhouse_app/README.md

 - **Predictive Analytics**: The integration of a pre-trained machine learning model allows users to predict future stock prices based on historical trends.
 This feature simplifies the complexity of machine learning, focusing on delivering actionable insights rather than requiring in-depth understanding or training of models.

-- **Reporting Capabilities**: The app generates detailed reports that include performance summaries, visual comparisons of predicted vs. actual prices, and key financial metrics.
-Reports can be generated in various formats, making it easy for users to share and analyze results.
+- **Reporting Capabilities**: The application generates detailed reports that include performance summaries, visual comparisons of predicted vs. actual prices, and key financial metrics.
+Reports can be generated in various formats, including PDF, which is automatically downloaded locally for easy sharing and further analysis.

 ### Technical Implementation